 Creates deadline task for a specific student or group,

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001 that contains a student with id 0123Y inside it.

 Test case: deadline ~/grp-001/0123Y --desc Assignment 1 --datetime 2023-10-11 23:59

-Expected: The deadline task Assignment 1
+Expected: The deadline task Assignment 1 will be allocated to student 0123Y.

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001.

 Test case: deadline ~/grp-001 --desc Assignment 1 --datetime 2023-10-11 23:59

-Expected: The deadline task Assignment 1
+Expected: The deadline task Assignment 1 will be allocated to group grp-001

 Test case: deadline ~/grp-001 --desc Assignment 1 --datetime 11-11-2023 23:59